The U.S. Government and Global Polio Efforts

 Duintjer Tebbensa, et al., “Economic analysis of the global polio eradication initiative,” in Vaccine, vol. 29, no. 2 (Dec.
 16, 2010): 334-343.

 These years represent the dates of regional certification of eradication.
 UNICEF, “The Story of the End of Polio,” www.unicef.org/immunization/files/The_Story_of_the_End_of_Polio.pdf; GPEI, “WHO South-East Asia Region Declared Polio-Free,” March 27, 2014, http://www.polioeradication.org/tabid/488/iid/362/Default.aspx.

-It has been more than two years since the last case of WPV3 was reported anywhere, leading to some hopes that this strain may soon be gone.
+It has been nearly three years since the last case of WPV3 was reported anywhere, leading to some hopes that this strain may soon be gone.
 However, the areas in which the strain may still persist without being reported are unstable security-wise, so undetected circulation has not been ruled out yet.
 GPEI, “A year without type 3,” news release, Nov.
-13, 2013; WHO, “Wild Poliovirus 2010-2015,” as of 10 March 2015, http://www.polioeradication.org/Portals/0/Wild_poliovirus_list_2010-2015_10MAR.pdf.
+13, 2013; WHO, “Wild Poliovirus 2010-2015,” as of 22 Sept.
+2015, http://www.polioeradication.org/Portals/0/Wild_poliovirus_list_2010-2015_22SEP.pdf.

 Sustained poliovirus transmission for over 12 months following importation is classified as re-established transmission.